toluwalojurotimiayeni/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Write a function that returns the number of occurrences in a list
+Write a function that returns the reversed version of a list